thejonathanma/azure-test-privatelink-with-nvme/README.md

 **PROVIDER_VM_SIZE**
 Determines the virtual machine size.
 Adjust this value to change the type of Azure virtual machine (nvme vs non-nvme).

+## Dependencies

+Requires `Python3`

+Any python3 library dependencies are listed in `requirements.txt`.